SEO is a fantastic industry, and being a part of it’s community gives brings me great joy. However, SEO does have three major pitfalls;

 Achieving great SEO results can take time, but again it’s completely situation dependent and depends on a great number of verticals.

 In fact, the formative stages of an SEO campaign usually demand a significant financial investment without delivering any kind of payoff, which can be frustrating to those who are new to the practice.

 Cheap package deals simply can’t do this, as they’re restricted within their scope, and again, restricted in the knowledge of the person who made them.

 I Want SEO, But I have No Budget?

 Honestly, the best thing you can do is to find an SEO consultant and work with them on a purely consultancy lead basis.
 Consultants tend to have little or few overheads, meaning they can generally charge a lot less.

 The other thing to do, honestly, would be to do it yourself.
-Taking a free online SEO course from providers such as the SEMrush Academy, or reading blog posts on Moz and Search Engine Journal (especially the ebooks) can help you understand the basics of SEO.
+Reading blog posts on Moz and Search Engine Journal (especially the ebooks) can help you understand the basics of SEO.

 Work With Consultants